Mitigating Interoperable Medical Device Risk

 Future Regulatory Trends

-As technology continues to advance, regulators are working to adapt and enhance regulations for interoperable devices.
-For example, the FDA is actively exploring approaches to regulate software as a medical device, which includes some interoperable applications.
+As technology advances, regulators are working to adapt and enhance regulations for interoperable devices.
+For example, the FDA is actively exploring approaches to regulating software as a medical device, including some interoperable applications.

 Regulators are also keen on addressing the evolving risks associated with interoperable devices.
-They recognize that as more devices become interconnected, the potential for cybersecurity threats increases.
+They recognize that the potential for cybersecurity threats increases as more devices become interconnected.
 To mitigate these risks, regulators are collaborating with industry stakeholders to develop comprehensive frameworks that ensure the safe and secure use of interoperable devices.

 These frameworks aim to establish best practices for cybersecurity, risk management, and data privacy.
 They encourage manufacturers to implement robust security measures, conduct thorough risk assessments, and prioritize patient privacy.
 By doing so, regulators aim to foster an environment where healthcare providers and patients can confidently embrace the benefits of interoperable devices without compromising safety or privacy.